wjlei1990/SPECFEM3D_GLOBE_NOTE/model_visualization_using_vtk.md

 ./bin/xcombine_vol_data all vs ./DATABASES_MPI ./DATABASES_MPI output_dir 0 1
 ```

-Notice if you set the resolution to hign(1), the output file size would be very large.
-Please start with low resolution first.
+Notice if you set the resolution to high (1), the output file size would be very large.
+Please start with low resolution (0) first.

 Then you should be able to check the outputfile in the `output_dir` specified in your running command.
 The outputfile should have suffix "*.vtk".